-Existing risks include Hudgeon Lake buffering flows in Clinton Creek downstream of the mine, which has enabled beaver to colonize the creek and impact upstream migration by fish.
-Freezing of the outlet of Hudgeon Lake may result in the lake rising until the ice surface is overtopped, followed by a rapid discharge of the surcharged lake.
+Existing risks include Hudgeon Lake buffering flows in Clinton Creek downstream of the mine.
+This has enabled beaver to colonize the creek and impact upstream migration by fish.
+Freezing of the outlet of Hudgeon Lake may result in the lake levels rising the following spring until the ice surface is overtopped, followed by a rapid discharge of the surcharged lake.
 Long term seepage from the lake may reduce surface outflows during summer low flow periods.

-The greatest possible risk posed by Hudgeon Lake to downstream aquatic resources is the catastrophic release of water resulting from a rapidly developing breach of the waste rock deposits.
-The primary effects to, and response by fish in the mine site area would be related to the rapidly rising flows and sediment levels.
+The greatest possible risk posed by Hudgeon Lake to downstream aquatic resources would be the catastrophic release of water resulting from a rapidly developing breach of the waste rock deposits.
+The primary effects to, and response by, fish in the mine site area would be related to the rapidly rising flows and sediment levels.
 Most fish in the creek would be displaced downstream to the Fortymile River.
-Effects would persist for years and perhaps decades until the creek had regained a state of equilibrium.
-A secondary effect would be the release of sulphide rich, saline water from below the thermocline.
-This would probably result in the death of any fish or invertebrate remaining in Clinton Creek near the mine site after the initial outflow of surface water from above the thermocline.
-The downstream extent of the effect would depend on the volume, concentration and duration of outflow of the water released.
-There would be no longterm, persistent effects of the discharge on water quality.
+The downstream extent of the effect would depend on the volume, concentration, duration and timing of the release.
+Once the sulphide rich water had passed through the creek the water quality would be soon be suitable for more tolerant forms of aquatic life.
+The overall productivity of the creek would depend on the return of its bed, banks and the sediment regime to some state of equilibrium.
+This could take years or perhaps decades.
+It would also reflect the effects of any disturbance in the upper watershed and the variation of flows in the creek.